What is the Pupil Premium Grant?

 Our Principles and Provision

 It is our responsibility to ensure that all children in our school achieve their potential and in order to do so we seek to meet the individual needs of every single child.
-Pupil Premium will be used and managed by us to enable us to tailor support for identified children in range of ways appropriate to their needs.
+Pupil Premium funding will be used and managed by us to enable us to tailor support for identified children in range of ways appropriate to their needs.